Getting Started with Hierarchy Budget

 The question isn’t whether any pattern is “good.”
 The question is: what does this reveal about what needs are calling for resources?

-Annual Planning
+Annual and Periodic Planning

-For larger, non-monthly expenses, use Annual Planning:
+For larger, non-monthly expenses, use Periodic Budget:

 • Track periodic income (bonuses, tax refunds)